 Suck on energy sweets or peppermints.
-They are also great at refreshing your mouth and getting rid of that sick feeling.
+They are also great at refreshing your mouth and relieving that sick feeling.

-Many pregnant mums often crave for sour food, and maybe part of the reason is that sour food can reduce nausea.
+Many pregnant mums often crave sour food, which may be partly because sour food can reduce nausea.
 Aside from citric fruits like oranges, lemons, grapefruit and berries, you can also try eating preserved foods like pickles and jams.

 Some mummies swear by alternative methods like acupressure.

 There is a special acupressure point located on your wrist that can help alleviate nausea.
-Called the “inner gate,” it can be found around one and a half inches up your wrist.
+The “inner gate” can be found around one and a half inches up your wrist.
 Locate the spot between the two bones, and press down hard on the nerve for at least two minutes.

-A little extra vitamin B6 has been shown to reduce morning sickness symptoms in some patients.
+A little extra vitamin B6 has reduced morning sickness symptoms in some patients.

-Scientists don’t know exactly why B6 has an effect on nausea, but it could be related to the way it breaks down amino acids and helps produce neurotransmitters.
-It also stimulates the production of red blood cells, which is very important for the health of the baby.
+Scientists don’t know precisely why B6 affects nausea, but it could be related to how it breaks down amino acids and helps produce neurotransmitters.
+It also stimulates the production of red blood cells, which is very important for the baby’s health.

 Eggs, meat, whole grains and nuts are some food rich in Vitamin B6.
 The vitamin can also be taken in supplement form.

 Do note that high doses of Vitamin B6 are harmful to your baby.
 So don’t take more than 200 mg a day, and always consult a doctor before taking supplements during pregnancy.